bondarukoleh/html_css_playground/browser_javaScript/info/Document.md

 ```

 ### Coordinates
-Most JavaScript methods deal with one of two coordinate systems:
+Most JavaScript methods deal with one of two coordinates systems:
  * **Relative to the window** – similar to position:fixed, calculated from the window top/left edge. we’ll call these
   coordinates as `clientX/clientY`.
  * **Relative to the document** – similar to position:absolute in the document root, calculated from the document